 - Finally, Kondo controls the battlecruiser fleet – currently escorting the transport fleet.
 His best asset however is the light carrier Zuihō, which carries 12 fighters and 12 bombers.

-I don’t like the idea of having my various fleets & carriers spread out, and I would prefer all my warships aligned in a horizontal line West of Miday.
+I don’t like the idea of having my various fleets & carriers spread out, and I would prefer all my warships aligned in a horizontal line West of Midway.
 For this reason, I order the battleship fleet and the Hōshō to head South (thereby cancelling their “bombard Midway” order).
 Meanwhile, the strike fleet will keep Midway at the extreme limit of the range of its bombers, and the Zuihō will move slightly East to the planned position of the strike fleet.
 Ideally, I will neutralize Midway before they can send any plane in my direction, but if they do, hopefully those bombers will find the Zuihō and not push any further West.

 Finally, before starting the game, I order the two seaplane tenders to find a place to anchor so they can launch their planes.
 I don’t know it yet, but I could just as well have ordered the captain and all the crew to scuttle their ships then and there.